Tax tips: Long-term care insurance

 The amount of your deduction depends on a few factors

 If your LTCI policy meets the conditions listed above, or if it was issued before January 1, 1997, at least part of your premium may be tax deductible as a medical expense.
-To qualify for a medical expense deduction, your unreimbursed medical expenses (including LTCI premiums) must exceed 10 percent of your adjusted gross income (7.5 percent for those age 65 and older until 2017, at which time it increases to 10 percent).
+To qualify for a medical expense deduction, your unreimbursed medical expenses (including LTCI premiums) must exceed 10 percent of your adjusted gross income.
 Also, you must itemize your deductions.

 |Age||Limit on Deduction|